-- This fund has historically had a deficit at year-end, with the exception of last fiscal year (based on the unaudited financials as of 9/30/19).
-The General Fund has been used to subsidize this fund in the past.
-The current fiscal year has a transfer from the General Fund in the amount of \$549,950. - The major revenue sources in this fund are state revenue sharing, gas taxes and Parking receipts. - The gas tax revenues are delayed, through May 31, 2020, the City has received this revenue through March.
-Through March the City should have received at least 50% of budgeted revenue.
-Gas tax received revenues in March were approximately 47%. - Municipal revenue Sharing the City was receiving a monthly allocation from the State in the amount of \$23,599.92, but the State will reduce all municipalities allocations by approximately 50% for the month of May and June.
-Through May the City has received 58% of this revenue.
-The State usually does a true-up in July/August timeframe for this revenue, the true impact will not be known until Mid-August.
+- past.
+The current fiscal year has a transfer from the General Fund in the amount of \$549,950. - The major revenue sources in this fund are state revenue sharing, gas taxes and Parking receipts. - The gas tax revenues are delayed, through August 31, 2020, the City has received this revenue through May.
+Through May the City should have received at least 66% of budgeted revenue.
+Gas tax received revenues through May were approximately 58%. - Municipal revenue Sharing the City was receiving a monthly allocation from the State in the amount of \$23,599.92, but the State reduce all municipalities allocations by approximately 50% for the month of May and June.
+Through July the City has received 75% of this revenue.